Updated July 2023

 The researchers did find BPA, in the form of its inactive metabolite, but only at very low levels.
 The typical level they found is almost 1,000 times below the so-called “biomonitoring equivalent” for BPA set by Health Canada researchers, which is equivalent to the safe intake limit for BPA in Canada.

 These results provide further support for the conclusion of the South Korean Ministry of Food and Drug Safety (MFDS) after its 2016 review of the scientific record on BPA.
 They stated “we find that there are no health concerns for the general Korean population from dietary exposure or from aggregated exposure [to BPA].”
-That conclusion is comparable to conclusions reached by government bodies in other parts of the word, including the U.S. Food and Drug Administration, Health Canada, and the European Food Safety Authority.
+That conclusion is comparable to conclusions reached by government bodies in other parts of the word, including the U.S. Food and Drug Administration, and Health Canada.

 The researchers also noted that the level of BPA measured in the South Korean population is “lower than that of the United States … and Canada.”
 So, if you’re still concerned about exposure to BPA, you could consider moving to South Korea, where exposure to BPA is apparently even lower than the already low levels reported in other countries.